 Connections Pane

-To open a connection in Positron Connections Pane, you need to connect to a database using any package that supports the connections contract, such as odbc, sparklyr, bigrquery, and others.
+To create a connection in the Positron Connections Pane, you need to connect to a database using any package that supports the connections contract, such as odbc, sparklyr, bigrquery, and others.

 The Positron Connections Pane implements RStudio’s connections contract; this means that any package that works within RStudio’s Connections Pane should work within the Positron Connections Pane.